Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/declarative-config.md

 make it easy to revoke that access without disturbing a service's function.

-* Global plugins are plugins that apply to all services, routes, and consumers in the cluster, as applicable.
+* Global plugins are plugins that apply to all services, routes, and consumers in the runtime group, as applicable.
 For example, you can configure proxy caching on all your services at once with one `proxy-cache` plugin entry.

 1. In the previous section, you created a route with key authentication.
 To